louismarcel90/Gatekeeper/README.md

 ---

-## 3. 🧪 What This Project Demonstrates
+## 3. 🧪 What Gatekeeper Demonstrates

 - System design of a Zero-Trust API gateway